qqself/qqself/research/skill_development.md

 ## Giving up because it's boooooring
 Things we can do - we don't want to do.

 Things we want to do - we can't do.

 Learning skills could be defined by what we can do with them - The better we become, the more capabilities we have.
 We open new possibilities, something that wasn't possible before suddenly becomes open for us.
 It is a reward that keeps us motivated to continue practicing and investing in the skill.
-If we structure our training wrong, if we are not becoming better, we will be stuck and eventually give up.
+If we structure our training wrong, if we are not becoming better, we will be stuck and may eventually give up.